Best Forex Brokers with Low Spread for 2023

 • bid/ask of 110.094/110.108 (1.4 pips spread)

-In many cases, where you see a regulated forex broker offering a 0 pips spread, what they are in fact offering, is a spread that starts from 0 pips.
-This is still desirable, although you should be prepared for it to vary depending on the volume and volatility of the forex market at any given time.
+This is still desirable, although you should be prepared for it to vary depending on the volume and volatility of the Forex market at any given time.
 These variations can mean that your spreads can be significantly higher so it is something to look out for.

-Since the spread is the main revenue for a broker, you should also take care to note any commission that may apply to low spread, or zero spread trading.
-If such commissions do apply, this will typically be calculated on a per lot ($100,000) of currency traded basis and is usually below $5 depending on the market.
+Since the spread is the main revenue for a broker, you should also take care to note any commission that may apply to low-spread or zero-spread trading.
+If such commissions do apply, this will typically be calculated on a per lot ($100,000) of currency traded basis and is usually below $5, depending on the market.

 Here’s how you can calculate currency trading commissions easily: